carvalho-gustavo/carvalho-gustavo.github.io/content/posts/_index.md

 draft = false
 +++

-Notes and perspectives on power markets, energy economics, commercial strategy, electricity market design, and innovation in the energy sector.
+Notes and perspectives on Power Systems Economics, Market Design and Strategy & Innovation.